-Here's how to recover deleted photos from any Nikon digital camera.
+In this article, you’ll learn how to recover deleted photos from any Nikon digital camera, step by step.

 You can download the free trial version to see what the software is able to put together before you commit to a purchase.
 You’ll also need the SD card (or whatever device the image was lost from) as well as a way to connect it to the computer with a card reader or USB cord.

-Step 1: Plug the SD card or device that the image was lost from into a computer.
-Then go ahead and get Stellar Photo Recovery and install the program to your PC or Mac, open it up and click "Recover Photo, Audio & Video" to get started.
+Step 1: Plug the SD card or device that the image was lost into a computer.
+Then go ahead and get Stellar Photo Recovery and install the program to your PC or Mac, open the program to get started.

 Step 3: The scanning process can take some time, especially if you scan a larger hard drive and not a small SD card — so you may want to take a break and come back to your computer in a few minutes.